Skip to main content

 Different types of trademark data have different change frequencies.
 Tailor your caching strategy accordingly.

-Reference Data (offices, jurisdictions, statuses)
+Reference Data (offices, jurisdictions, classifications)

 These change only when Signa adds a new office or jurisdiction.